Welcome to International Early Arrival Housing!

 - HarMar Mall: 45 connected stores including a bookstore, groceries, apparel, and home goods

-- Mall of America: The largest shopping mall in the U.S. that has 520 stores, 50 restaurants, and an amusement park
+- Mall of America: The largest shopping mall in the U.S. with 520 stores, 50 restaurants, and an amusement park

 Dining on Campus

-Most of the dining halls operated on campus will not be open until shortly before the start of school.
-Some of the restaurants in Coffman Union are open for limited hours (Starbucks, Chick-Fil-A, Panda Express, Einstein Bros.
+Most of the dining halls operated on campus will not be open until shortly before the start of the academic year.
+Some of the restaurants in Coffman Union are open for limited hours (Starbucks, Panda Express, Einstein Bros.
 Bagels, Minnesota Marketplace, and Goldy’s Gameroom).

 Getting Around On Campus